kelvinlyy/drax/README.md

 DRAX is a Python program for posting bulk DOIs metadata in XML format using DataCite REST API

-If you provide XML files, it will convert to a JSON file and post it with REST API
+If you provide XML files, it will convert them to JSON files and post with REST API

 <br/>